The Dereila Nature Inn - a cyber nature centre for nature lovers

 Giant Acorn Barnacles Giant Acorn Barnacles

-The Striped Barnacle, Balanus glandula, also known as the Acorn Barnacle, is very easily recognized with a well-defined striped ridge and corrugated appearance.
+The Striped Barnacle, Balanus glandula, also known as the Acorn Barnacle is very easily recognized with its well-defined striped ridge and corrugated appearance.

 Thatched Barnacles, Semibalanus cariosus, resemble thatched roofs of old English cottages.